Copyright (c) 2008-2019 Fabian Kurz, DJ1YFK <email@example.com>

 Free Documentation License".

-YFKlog is a general purpose ham radio logbook program designed to run on *nix systems.
+YFKlog is a general purpose ham radio logbook program designed to run on Linux and Unix systems.
 This manual tries to give a detailed description of all features and functions of YFKlog.

 Download the latest version of

-YFKlog and unpack the tarball to a directory of your choice, then run
+YFKlog (or clone the latest version from git) and unpack the tarball to a directory of your choice, then run

 By default, YFKlog will be installed to